Microsoft Planner v Project Central for Project Management

 But not all tools are made equal.

-In this guide, we’re going to discuss the main features your team may need, and show you great alternatives to Microsoft Planner:
+In this guide, we’re going to discuss the main features your team may need and how Project Central stacks up against Planner:

 Let’s take a look!

-It’s typically used by project managers and team leads whose companies are already using other Office tools like Outlook and Excel to manage their day-to-day communications and organization.
+It’s typically used by project managers and team leads whose companies are already using other Microsoft 365 tools like Outlook and Excel to manage their day-to-day communications and organization.

 1. Visual project management